 B. The semester grade will be an average, 50/50 of the two nine week's grades.

 C. The yearly grade will be an average, 50/50 of the two semester grades.

 D. Daily grade: Students are expected to give significant effort in class each day.
 Grades will be reduced if students do not comply.

-F. Performances: The Theater Arts Class is a performance organization.
+F. Performances: The Musical Theater Class is a performance organization.
 Therefore, each member is expected and required to participate in all performances.
 Contracts will specify requirements and consequences for each specific production.
 We plan to present two major productions during the year.
 Dates, place and times will be announced as soon as possible.

 H. Classroom policies include but are not limited to: